QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 === Model Assumption

-To address the research questions raised in @label:questions, I built a model framework for ABM market diffusion research.
+To address the research questions raised in @label:questions, we built a model framework for ABM market diffusion research.
 It is based on the following key
 assumptions: